MaviccPRP/ger_ner_evals/README.md

 ## Synopsis

-Our evaluationis show, taht NER for German is still a challenging task.
+Our evaluationis show, that NER for German is still a challenging task.
 We collected ten different NER system for German, having a monolinguistic approach.
 These tools use different learning algorithms, though conditional random fields (CRF) are by far the most common and reach the best scores.
 As for the multilingual approach, we collected six different NER tools.